zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/shell.rst

 ``mesh appidx [AppIdx]``
 ------------------------

 	Get or set the message application index.
 The application index determines which application key is used to encrypt mesh packets that are sent with the shell, but has no effect on modules outside the shell's control.
-The application key must already be added to the device by a Config Client, and must be bound to the current network index.
+The application key must already be added to the device by a Configuration Client, and must be bound to the current network index.

 	* ``AppIdx``: If present, sets the new application index.
 If omitted, the current application index is printed.